Q1:Does Food Not Bombs get its food from dumpsters?

 Q3: Where was Food Not Bombs founded and who were the people that started the movement?

 The eight people that started Food Not Bombs lived in Boston and Cambridge, Massachusetts in the United States.
-Their names are Jo Swanson, Mira Brown, Susan Eaton, Brian Feigenbaum, C.T.
-Lawrence Butler, Jessie Constable, Amy Rothstien and Keith McHenry.
+Their names are Jo Swanson, Mira Brown, Susan Eaton, Brian Feigenbaum, CT, Jessie Constable, Amy Rothstien and Keith McHenry.

 Q4: How did Food Not Bombs get started?